octoblu/form-service/README.md

 We've found it easiest to host your json in a gist on github and link to the raw.

+You can learn more about creating schema from schemaform.io !

 ```
 {
   "type": "object",